tmecklem/realtime-web/slides/index.md

 Because these processes power the backend business layer as well as each individual conversation with the clients over channels and websockets, the entire system looks a bit different than the typical n-tier architecture.
 Instead of layer by layer calls and responses, think neurons and synapses where some of those signals travel directly to the browser of every connected user in real-time vs waiting for client-side action.

 Okay, I'll end my little love note here and get back on track.

+Because I'm not trying to convince you to abandon the things you love.
+The opposite is true.
+I'm hoping that this kind of game changing technology can break down the barriers for the monotonous boilerplate and crud so that frontend teams can devote more time in the innovative and creative parts of building frontends.

 Next slide: (Tim) Can you build a...
 -->